-Manna Food Pantry featured Items for October include canned vegetables, boxed pasta & spaghetti sauce.
+Manna Food Pantry featured Items for November include boxed stuffing & potatoes.

 Bring all boxes of gently used clothing and household items to church by Sunday Oct.
 16th.
 The list of urgent needs includes: